 The selected statement of operations data for the years ended December 31, 2011, 2010, 2009 and the balance sheet data as of December 31, 2011 and 2010, have been derived from our audited financial statements included elsewhere in this prospectus.
 The selected statement of operations data for the three months ended March 31, 2012 and 2011 and for the cumulative period from inception (January 4, 2002) to March 31, 2012, and the selected balance sheet data as of March 31, 2012 have been derived from our unaudited condensed financial statements included elsewhere in this prospectus.
-The unaudited interim financial information has been prepared on the same basis as the annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to present fairly our financial position as of March 31, 2012 and 2007 and the selected balance sheet data at December 31, 2009, 2008 and 2007 have been derived from financial statements that are not included in this prospectus.
+The unaudited interim financial information has been prepared on the same basis as the annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to present fairly our financial position as of March 31, 2012 and the results of operations for the three months ended March 31, 2012 and 2011.
+The selected statement of operations data for the years ended December 31, 2008 and 2007 and the selected balance sheet data at December 31, 2009, 2008 and 2007 have been derived from financial statements that are not included in this prospectus.
 Historical results are not necessarily indicative of future results.
 This selected financial data should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes included elsewhere in this prospectus.